 What support can I expect?That depends.
 You will probably end up orchestrating much of the support yourself. brainstrust can help you do this.
 Sometimes it is the carer who needs the support.
 That’s fine too.
 We are here for all of you.
 Don’t forget to look at www.braintumourhub.org.uk which will point you in the direction of where you might find support.
 And your clinical nurse specialist should be able to signpost you too.
 So with brainstrust behind you and your clinicians you should have a great team.
 Respond to this question

 Will I ever be able to drive again?You are legally required to let the DVLA know if you have had seizures, brain surgery or a brain tumour diagnosis.
+Each case is different and the rules changed in April 2014.
 It will, with your permission, contact your consultant who will complete one of the DVLA’s proformas.
 It will decide how long you must not drive for.
 This is a huge issue, because it isn't just about driving, it is about independence.
 You may need to develop other ways of getting around.
 And if you are claiming the disability living allowance, you could use some of this for taxis.
-A really comprehensive overview has been produced by Cambridge University Hospitals: http://www.cuh.org.uk/resources/pdf/patient_information_leaflets/PIN1558_DVLA_info.pdf
+Guy’s and St Thomas’ NHS Trust has produced very clear guidance on this: http://www.guysandstthomas.nhs.uk/resources/patient-information/cancer/DVLA-driving-regulations-brain-tumours.pdf